 5. Josh and Hazel’s Guide to Not Dating

 The book’s story is about two main characters: Josh and Hazel.
-It starts with chapter one, and then it has Hazel’s full name.
-But the representation of people of color of the LGBTQ community is significant, especially in the literature.
+It starts with chapter one and then has Hazel’s full name.
+But the representation of people of color in the LGBTQ community is significant, especially in the literature.
 This book is going to be so white.

 Author: Christina Lauren